Why frustrating digital experiences matter (and how FullStory's digital experience analytics can help)

 All of these questions (and more!) are answered in the guide to finding and fixing customer frustration online.

 Why do you get frustrated when you're online?

-This simple problem is the foundation of frustration.
-And if your livelihood depends on the web, you know: it doesn't take much struggle during these critical moments for your users to disappear.
-The Internet puts competitors a mere click, tap, or search away.
+Plus, your competitors are a mere click, tap, or search away.
 That's why understanding, identifying, and eliminating the causes of user frustration online is critical for success.